-We have confirmed our development programme and are mindful of the need to ensure that this is delivered within time and cost assumptions, in an environment of increasing material and labour costs and a global shortage of certain construction items e.g. timber, brick, plaster etc. We are also mindful that we must continue to contain our sales risk exposure within our risk appetite thresholds.
-We believe we are in a strong position, and are nearly completion of a funding review to ensure a continued development pipeline beyond 2026/27.
-We also continue to work in partnership with our Sovini Commercial supply chain partners, to reach agreement on the short to medium term interventions we can put in place to ensure continuity within the programme and maximise the number of completed homes at each year end.
+We have confirmed our development programme and are mindful of the need to ensure that this is delivered within time and cost assumptions, in an environment of increasing material and labour costs.
+We are also mindful that we must continue to contain our sales risk exposure within our Board approved risk appetite thresholds.
+We believe we are in a strong position, and are nearly at completion of a funding review to ensure a continued development pipeline beyond 2026/27.
+We also continue to work in partnership with our Sovini Commerical supply chain partners, to reach agreement on the short to medium term interventions we can put in place to ensure continuity within the programme and maximise the number of completed homes at each year end.